Emergency Light checks & Maintenance in Peterborough, Milton Keynes, Bedfordshire and Cambridgeshire

-The Fire Precautions (Workplace) Regulations 1997 require that appropriate testing is performed to maintain compliance of the system.
+The Fire Safety Act 2022 has replaced the Fire Precautions (Workplace Regulations 1997 ( Amended 1999) require that appropriate testing is performed to maintain compliance with the system.
 The system should include adequate facilities for testing and recording the system condition.

 A ‘full discharge test’ should be carried out annually.
 This process entails activating the emergency lights and leaving them on until the batteries are fully discharged.